 Here’s what I recommend packing for Paris in the fall!

-Light undershirts: Camis and short sleeve t-shirts are a great way to add a little bit of extra warmth under your heavier layers.
+Camis and short-sleeved t-shirts are a great way to add a little bit of extra warmth under your heavier layers.

-Long-sleeve Shirts: Great for warmer fall days.
-These could be form fitting or loose, button-up, Oxford shirts.
+Great for warmer fall days.
+These could be form-fitting or loose, button-up, Oxford shirts.

-Sweaters: Definitely bring some thick sweaters with you to Paris in the fall!
+Definitely bring some thick sweaters with you to Paris in the fall!
 I love a good chunky knit sweater to wrap myself in.
-I also have a few thinner sweaters in basic colors that I bring along, like this 100% cashmere sweater from Nordstrom.
+I also have a few thinner sweaters in basic colors that I bring along, like this 100% cashmere sweater from Quince.

-Bottoms: I always bring a suede or corduroy skirt with me to Paris, a nice pair of black pants for going out, and a few pairs of comfortable jeans.
-If I have space, then I’ll bring two additional pairs of casual pants like a dark green corduroy pant or a navy blue wool blend pant.
+I always bring a suede or corduroy skirt with me to Paris, a nice pair of black pants for going out, and a few pairs of comfortable AGOLDE jeans.
+If I have space, then I’ll bring two additional pairs of casual pants like dark green corduroy pants or navy blue wool blend pants.

-Trench Coat: Paris is known for its rainy days, so try to bring a trench coat or waterproof jacket with you.
+Paris is known for its rainy days, so try to bring a trench coat or waterproof jacket with you.
+The Sezane Scott trench is a great option.

-Scarves: I try to bring two wool scarves with me to Paris: One beige one and one burgundy or navy colored one!
-I own this beige wool scarf and it’s heaven!
+I bring two wool scarves with me to Paris: One beige one and one burgundy or navy colored one!
+I own this beige scarf and it’s heaven!
 You could also bring a silk scarf (very Parisian) with you to fit in with the locals.

-It’s not a bad idea to bring a hat and gloves as well if you’re traveling to Paris in late fall.
+It’s not a bad idea to bring a hat and Agnelle gloves as well if you’re traveling to Paris in late fall.
 The temperatures can easily drop to the 30s (and lower) so it’s best to be prepared for the cold!
-Paris is far from the cheapest city for last minute purchases.
+Paris is far from the cheapest city for last-minute purchases.

 Where to Go if You Forget Something